metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 ## Chargers @ Broncos

 Bridgewater with a tightrope run to score a touchdown for his team.
 Trying to salvage his image after last week's terrible whiff.

+Derwin James is an absolute beast in all aspects of defense, even going as far as knocking Teddy Bridgewater out of the game (maybe temporarily though)